 Mental health and wellbeing

 We want to try and ensure that all students have a positive experience at DMU.
-So it is important that you ask for advice and support as early as possible with these issues to reduce the possible impact on your mental health.
+So it is important that you ask for advice and support as early as possible with issues to reduce the possible impact on your mental health.

 - Practical goal setting and suggestions of how to address certain issues you may be experiencing.